wiktorolszowy/fMRI_temporal_autocorrelation/README.md

 - `make_parallel_commands.R`

   R script that makes commands that are later run using the 'job array' option in 'sbatch', which is the 'slurm' tool for running jobs on an HPC cluster.
 The commands are saved in 'parallel_commands'.
+- `make_power_spectra.m`

+  MATLAB script that computes the power spectra on the GLM residuals from AFNI, FSL and SPM.
 - `path_manage.txt`

   Path specifying where the scripts/above mentioned folders are.